Jacobbshapiro/PokeWiki/README.md

 PokeWiki is a pokedex like app, made with PokeApi.
 This app allows a visitor to signup for a new account or login to an existing one.
 Once logged in, a user can search for any pokemon via input or browse the All Pokemon page.

 # Icebox
 Some future features will include a Pokemon Detail page that is able to be accessed by clicking any specific pokemon card on the All Pokemon page.
 Another future feature will be a Favorite Pokemon page that is unique to ones own account.
+One more future feature will be implimetning usePagination to shorten the All Pokemon page.

 # Deployed App
 https://pokeyake.herokuapp.com/